Life Skills (PSHE & RSE)

 IMPLEMENTATION Statement for Life Skills

-Lessons explore key words, building a rich vocabulary to develop understanding.
+Lessons explore keywords, building a rich vocabulary to develop understanding.

 Progression and content resources are shared with parents via our website, identifying the topics covered.